CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 A notification configuration must contain one channel, one rule, and one filter.
 Creation of the configuration follows this same path:

 1. Add a channel.
-2. Add a rule that accepts a selected set events.
+2. Add a rule that accepts a selected set of events.
 3. Add a filter that associates this rule with the newly created channel.

 ### Create a Channel

-The first step is to create a PagerDuty, Slack, syslog, or Email channel to receive the notifications.
+The first step is to create a PagerDuty, Slack, syslog, or email channel to receive the notifications.

 {{<tabs "TabID81" >}}